-UPSC IES/ESE 2021 Exam Pattern and Syllabus are crucial in the preparation of the candidate for engineering services examination.
+UPSC IES/ESE 2021 Exam Pattern and Syllabus are crucial in the preparation of the candidate for the engineering services examination.
 Hence, we have explained the IES exam pattern and syllabus in detail here as per the official notification.
 UPSC ESE 2021 selection process will include a Prelim, Main examination, and Personality Test.